How to Control Overpopulation in Isopods

 Manage Food Availability

-Maintaining a steady supply of leaf litter supports natural feeding behaviour without causing excessive population expansion.
+Maintaining a consistent base of leaf litter supports natural feeding behaviour without forcing rapid growth.